Utah insurance CE and renewal

 Common mistakes to avoid

-- Overusing insurer-provided CE and exceeding the cap.
+- Overusing insurer-provided CE beyond Utah limits.

 Course planning